rentzi/netRewireAnalyze/README.md

 **Right** _Network representation of the anatomical connections with the numbers indicating the strengths of the connection_

-I wrote this package while working on a project on adaptive rewiring and learning that eventually culminated in the following paper:\
+I wrote this package while working on a project on adaptive rewiring and learning that culminated in the following paper:\
 Rentzeperis, I., van Leeuwen, C. [Adaptive rewiring evolves brain-like structure in weighted networks.](https://www.nature.com/articles/s41598-020-62204-7)Sci Rep 10, 6075 (2020).\
 You can freely use the code; please cite the paper if you do so.